Bobby Witt Jr. Player Props: Royals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 17th-ranked team ERA among all MLB pitching staffs (4.30).
+- The Marlins have a 4.33 team ERA that ranks 17th across all MLB pitching staffs.

-- The Marlins rank 13th in baseball in home runs allowed (64 total, 1.1 per game).
+- The Marlins rank 13th in baseball in home runs surrendered (65 total, 1.1 per game).

-- The lefty's last time out was on Wednesday against the San Diego Padres, when he tossed 5 1/3 innings, surrendering one earned run while giving up two hits.
+- The left-hander last pitched on Thursday against the San Diego Padres, when he went 5 1/3 innings, allowing five earned runs while giving up four hits.

-- In 11 games this season, the 25-year-old has amassed a 4.22 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .274 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.